openshift-hive/hypershift-operator/README.md

 # Hypershift Operator

+## Archived!

+**NOTE: This repository is no longer maintained.**
+Follow the hypershift project at https://github.com/openshift/hypershift/

 ## Overview
 The Hypershift operator contains a set of controllers that manage the control plane components of a hosted control plane cluster created with the [Hypershift Installer](https://github.com/openshift-hive/hypershift-installer).